csbaxter/docs/register/README.md

   get_float
   ```

-  to get the user’s input and
+  to get the user’s input for the cost and amount paid and

   ```plaintext